 With Adobe Lightroom being a non-destructive program, users don’t need to worry about destroying the original setting of the image.
 Moreover, Lightroom has a file protection feature which is built to protect file settings.
 Again, with the software’s ability to preserve the original image pixels of the file, users don’t need to be alarmed about everything.
 Their original file will be saved in the safest place in Lightroom.

 Generally, Adobe Lightroom is one of the best editing tools in the market.
 With its ability to organize images, create wonderful presets, and preserve image settings, there is no doubt why people choose to use the program instead of other popular software.
 There are a lot of Lightroom tutorials scattered online, just pick up the best site that can teach you everything about lightroom and Photoshop, from making customized presets, tagging, keywording, and changing metadata.

-Here’s a video on how to install Lightroom presets on Mac and PC:
+Here’s a video on how to install Lightroom presets from Sleeklens on Mac and PC: